Inland Marine Insurance

 Does my business need inland marine insurance?

-That's because a commercial property insurance policy only covers items at a business's fixed location, such as an office or storefront.
+Even if you have a commercial property insurance policy, it only covers items at a business's fixed location, such as an office or storefront.
+Standard insurance policies often have exclusions for extremely valuable items or items that belong to customers, which is another reason a business might need inland marine insurance.

-Professionals who bring their own equipment to job sites depend on this coverage.
-If a landscaper's tools are stolen from their truck, or a business's vending machines are damaged by vandalism, commercial property insurance won't cover the damages.
+Professionals who bring their own equipment to jobsites rely on this coverage to get back to work quickly after a theft or other incident.
+If a lawn care company's tools are stolen from their truck, or a business's vending machines are vandalized, commercial property insurance won't cover the damages.

 How can you save money on inland marine insurance?

 Bundle your insurance policies.
-Small, low-risk businesses can bundle property coverage with another policy, most often general liability insurance in a business owner's policy (BOP).
-A bundle typically costs less than buying each policy separately while still meeting your business needs.
+Small, low-risk businesses can often buy property coverage and general liability insurance together in a business owner's policy (BOP).
+This typically costs less than buying the policies separately.

 Pay the annual premium.
-Insurance providers usually offer a discount when the policyholder pays the annual premium as opposed to the monthly payments.
+Insurance providers usually offer a discount when the policyholder pays the annual premium instead of making monthly payments.

 Lower your risks.
 Insurance claims will increase your premium, so it's best to avoid claims through risk management.
 For inland marine insurance, you might: